 There are a few feeding techniques.
 The most simple is to place the defrosted food in the vivarium near the snake and leave it to feed.
 The other way is to offer the food on some tongs or tweezers to the snake; they will often strike very quickly then constrict the prey.

 Royal pythons have a reputation for fasting for long periods – if your snakes does fast it is important to check that the temperature is in the correct range and that there are enough hides of the right size available.
 We find many of the fasting royal pythons are actually being kept in sub optimal conditions and correcting this can be enough to get the snake feeding again.
-If you have any questions please call us.

 Snakes will occasionally refuse to feed while shedding.